FantacherJOY/info531_healthcare_project/README.md

 <details>
 <summary><strong>Bundle Card A — Assess, Prevent, and Manage Pain</strong> <sub><a href="#top">↑ Back to Top</a></sub></summary>

-# Table A.1.
-Bundle Card for Component A in the Liberation Bundle

 ### Card Overview

 - **Card Definition:** A - Assessment, Prevention, and Management of Pain.